Actions

 “I need world to know,” Ilya said quietly, “how perfect you are.”

-Shane huffed a soft laugh.
+Shane huffed.
 “I have one reputation.
 And it’s boring.”

 “False,” Ilya said immediately.